How fast do continents move?

 Scientists have found that the planet’s continents will likely again be joined together in about 250 million years.
 Researchers have dubbed this future continental configuration “Pangaea Proxima.”

-See also How do you reject a transfer?
+See also How do I make a payment to FedEx?

 How fast is Pangea moving?